 Zion has been an ELCA congregation since 1987, and in the church's 90-year history, it has proudly served the community and hundreds of families.

-A Note from Pastor Janet
+A Note from the pastor

 Why get involved with a church?
 Many people think of themselves as “spiritual but not religious.”
 They say, “I can commune with God on my own.
 Why do I need a church?”
 You may be one of those people, who are seekers but perhaps suspicious of the institutional church.